Demanding, high-quality education in economics

 Knowledge of sources of economic information and the ability to adopt new tools of economic analysis.

-The Masters in Economics program comprises two tracks.
+The program comprises two tracks.
 The Research track is more demanding in that it gives more profound knowledge of economic theory and econometric methods than the General track.
 This track is particularly suitable if your goal is to pursue a doctoral degree in economics.
 Profound knowledge of economic theory and methods is also useful in many demanding careers as an economist.

 The degree requirements in both tracks correspond to international standards, which will help you when finding employment and pursuing further studies towards a doctoral degree in Finland and globally.